PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 ## Cash Flow tab - Enable/Disable tab logic
 - Cash Flow tab always appears enabled.
 Because the system has to handle many cases to enable/disable the tab.
-So instead of implement complex logic in the system we will always show the Cash Flow tab as enable.
+So instead of implementing complex logic in the system we will always show the Cash Flow tab as enable.
 See following cases:
     - Any one section has data and other section doesn't have data
     - Default system shows last 5 years.
 If the user has data for the last 8th year, the tab should show enable.
 But user will not see that year in budget table in view page.
     - User can only see last 10 years record.
 If the entity has records for last 11th year, Even then the tab will be shown enabled